What is a 360 review?

 Here are our top tips for conducting 360-degree feedback effectively and efficiently.

 Employees will need guidance for providing 360 reviews.
-It’s important you brief them on how to give impartial feedback.
+You must brief them on how to give impartial feedback.
 And to focus on more than the negative aspects of their colleagues’ performance.

 2. Ensure feedback is anonymous